Maldon (UK Parliament constituency): Boundaries and boundary changes

+Current

+Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency was expanded northwards slightly with the transfer in from Chelmsford of the City of Chelmsford ward of Galleywood.

 The historic constituency (1332–1983)

-Maldon was originally a Parliamentary borough in Essex, first represented in the House of Commons in 1332; it elected two MPs until 1868, and one from 1868 until 1885.
+Maldon was originally a parliamentary borough in Essex, first represented in the House of Commons in 1332; it elected two MPs until 1868, and one from 1868 until 1885.
 In that year the borough was abolished but the name was transferred to a county division of Essex, which continued with some boundary changes until 1983.

 Maldon borough (1332–1885)

-Boundaries and franchise before the Reform Act
+Boundaries and franchise before the Reform Act 1832

-Until the Great Reform Act of 1832, the borough consisted of the three parishes of the town of Maldon, a small market town and port on the coast of Essex.
+Until the Great Reform Act 1832, the borough consisted of the three parishes of the town of Maldon, a small market town and port on the coast of Essex.

-Maldon had been a municipal as well as a Parliamentary borough.
+Maldon had been a municipal as well as a parliamentary borough.
 Its first charter dated from the reign of Henry II, and at one time the corporation had the sole right to elect the town's MPs.
 From 1701 at the latest, however, the right to vote was exercised by the freemen of the town, whether or not resident within the borough; and, unusually, honorary freemen and those acquiring the freedom by purchase were also entitled to vote in Maldon.
 This had several consequences.
 The electorate in Maldon was much bigger than was usual in a town of that size — in the first half of the 18th century, the number of qualified voters was generally about 800 (the majority of whom did not live in Maldon).
 It also meant that the town corporation, with the power to create freemen and therefore voters, was in a position to gerrymander elections if it so wished.
 This might, as was the case in some other boroughs, have ended in one interest gaining control of the corporation and turning Maldon into a pocket borough; in fact, however, Maldon instead stayed independent but venal, and gaining election there tended to be an expensive business.
 Sometimes it was not merely a case of bribing the voters: in 1690, it was recorded in the House of Commons journals that the wives and daughters of Maldon freemen were being bribed at election time as well.

 One interest that was firmly established by the middle of the 18th century, however, was that of the government, which ensured that lucrative posts in the customs house were reserved for loyally-voting freemen, and also attempted to have government supporters – often strangers to the town – elected to vacancies on the corporation.
 It was generally taken for granted that the government candidates would normally be elected.